Tailwind CSS Tips Every Developer Should Know

 You should now see the correct pixel values when you hover over the classes after changing the setting.

-Automatic class sorting
+#Automatic class sorting

-Integration with Prettier
+#Integration with Prettier

-The Prettier plugin for Tailwind automatically organises Tailwind classes in your files according to a predefined order, which not only improves readability, but also helps to maintain a consistent style across your project.
-To learn more about how the classes are ordered and how to install the plugin, I suggest you read the corresponding blog post.
+The prettier-plugin-tailwindcss automatically organises Tailwind CSS classes in your files according to a predefined order, which not only improves readability, but also helps to maintain a consistent style across your project.

-VS Code Extension Headwind
+#VS Code Extension Headwind

 There is also a VS Code extension called Headwind which does basically the same thing but has a different ordering system.
 I used it for a while before I found out about the Prettier plugin.

 I can't recommend using it as it's no longer maintained and there seem to be some issues that won't get fixed.
+However there is a more actively maintained fork of Headwind called "Tailwind Raw Reorder", which is also available on the Visual Studio Marketplace.

-Design patterns
+#Design patterns

 Because I find myself implementing the same design patterns in many of my projects, here are some of them.

-Break elements out of typography plugin
+#Break elements out of typography plugin

 Recently I was creating a website for a job application and to make things a bit more interesting I wanted to break out some of the elements out of the typography container.
-At first I thought this could be achieved by using the not-prose class as mentioned in the plugins README for undoing styles.
-However, this does not work for breaking elements out of the prose container that sets a max-width, which makes sense.
+At first I thought this could be achieved by using the not-prose

-A workaround for this is to set a negative margin on the horizontal axis and break out elements that way.
+A workaround for this is to set a negative margin

 <div class="prose">